pypa/distlib/docs/internals.rst

   the launcher should be a Windows application rather than a console application, for GUI-based scripts which shouldn't show a console window.

-  The above specification (apart from the flags) is used by ``setuptools`` for the 'console_scripts' feature.
+  The above specification is used by ``setuptools`` for the 'console_scripts' feature.
 See :ref:`flag-formats` for more information about flags.

+  .. note:: Both ``setuptools`` and :pep:`426` interpret flags as a single
+     value, which represents an extra (a set of optional dependencies needed for optional features of a distribution).

   It seems sensible for this method to return a list of absolute paths of files that were installed (or would have been installed, but for the